-A dental implant is a post that is typically made of titanium.
-These posts act as the root of the tooth.
-An abutment, connector, is placed on top of the implant, which then connects to the replacement tooth.
-A crown or replacement tooth is then custom made to match your natural teeth.
+A dental implant describes a three-part system that comprises a complete prosthetic tooth.
+The implant itself is a post that is typically made of titanium.
+This post acts as the root of the tooth.
+An abutment, or connector, is placed on top of the implant, which then connects to the crown, which is custom made to match your natural teeth.

 Dental implants can improve your appearance by replacing missing or damaged teeth.
 This can have a positive impact if you have a career interacting with clients.
 Implants also look and feel like natural teeth.
 They are more secure than dentures, decreasing the likelihood of damage, further increasing confidence.
 The more confident you are in your profession, the more successful you can be.

 Smiling and the benefits that go along with it actually affects those around you as well.
 Studies show that seeing a smiling face activates your orbitofrontal cortex, which is responsible for sensory rewards.
 So not only do you feel better when you smile, people around you do as well!